bhadreshpsavani/100daysofNLP/README.md

 ## Day7:

-When we have really huge text data or document which can't fit in the BERT max token length of `512` or similiar transformer based networks.
-We can encode entire text with transformer based network and pass generated embedding to Autoencoder network.
-Autoencoder consists of encoder and decoder network.
-For text domain encoder/decoder can be lstm/GRU.
-This network has ability to remember longer context.
-It tries to generate combined text representation by also considering temporal context.
+Sometimes we have huge text data or documents which can't fit in the BERT max token length of `512` or similar transformer-based networks.
+We can encode the entire text with a transformer-based network and pass generated embedding to the Autoencoder network.
+Autoencoder consists of encoder and decoder networks.
+For text-domain encoder/decoder can be Lstm/GRU.
+This network can remember the large context.
+It tries to generate combined text representation by also considering the temporal context.

 ![auto-encoder](images/taper.png)